uiuc-kang-lab/BIRD-Platinum/README.md

 ## RLVR with BIRD-Platinum

-Trained checkpoints are available on Hugging Face.
+Trained checkpoints are available on [Hugging Face](https://huggingface.co/collections/uiuc-kang-lab/bird-platinum) (Downloads are not tracked).

 To train from scratch using Tinker’s API: